 4. Offer Balance – there is more than one side to a story.
 Go to great lengths to get information from all sides.
 If the other side is unwilling to talk, say so in your piece.
 At least you tried.

 5. Avoid Conflicts of Interest – don’t write about something because you like it.
 This works in the blogosphere, but not for traditional journalism.
 If you have a close tie to the source or organization in your story, let your audience know.
 Don’t let it come out later, people will question your judgment and integrity.
 And no matter how small, don’t accept gifts.
 Most media organizations have policies regarding gifts; follow them.
 This includes covering advertisers over non-advertisers as the sole criteria for determining sources.
-This may seem commonsense, but it’s probably one of the most common offenses average journalists commit.
+This may seem like common sense, but it’s probably one of the most common offenses average journalists commit.

 6. Don’t Censor – don’t leave a company out of a report because you don’t like their PR rep. Don’t be selective about the information you include, unless you’re confident you’re giving your audience the best of what you’ve got.
 They will figure it out, and it will tarnish your reputation.